frontend-fun/react-hooks-typescript-tome/docs/1-setup/branching.md

 Assuming you do not have any issues with your code, you can click through the menus and initiate the Pull Request.
 Once completed, the `main` branch is updated and should rebuild itself shortly.
 After a couple minutes, your changes should now be live on the deployed site.

+## Submitting on GradeScope

+You will need to once again submit on GradeScope.
+You should be able to submit either your `main` branch (now that it is up to date), or the `solved-first-branch`.
+The choice is yours, although I suspect the `solved-first-branch` will be simpler (just in case any future edits you make to `main` interfere with the unit tests from this chapter).

 Once you're done, we can start our [Basic Application &raquo;](../2-app/index.md)